Skip to main content

 ISA ISA Certified

-Insured Not verified
+Insured

 How we verify →

 Traverso holds the Board Certified Master Arborist credential — the highest ISA designation available.
-For Oakland's 4-inch DBH oak threshold and VHFHSZ defensible space requirements, that expertise translates directly to better outcomes.
+For Oakland's 4-inch trunk diameter oak threshold and VHFHSZ defensible space requirements, that expertise translates directly to better outcomes.
 Their 18-person crew includes 6 additional ISA Certified Arborists and 13 certified tree workers, which means they can staff complex hillside jobs in Montclair, Shepherd Canyon, or Joaquin Miller without cutting corners.
 BBB accredited since 1992.
 When Oakland's penalty exposure can reach $1 million for violations, you want this level of credential depth on your property.

 Based In